varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 ```

 6. Which brand has the most transactions among users who were created within the past 6 months?
-I define a brand's 'transactions' as the aggregation of the number of times the brand's items have appeared on the receipts.
-I will require further stakeholder validation for this definition.
+*I define a brand's 'transactions' as the aggregation of the number of times the brand's items have appeared on the receipts.
+I will require further stakeholder validation for this definition.*
-But, considering this definition of a brand's transactions, the brand with the highest transactions is:
+*But, considering this definition of a brand's transactions, the brand with the highest transactions is:*
-brandCode: "HY-VEE", brandName: None availabe
+*brandCode: "HY-VEE", brandName: None available*
-Of the brands where brandName is available, brandName: "Pepsi" is the one with the highest number of transactions.
+*Of the brands where brandName is available, brandName: "Pepsi" is the one with the highest number of transactions.*
 ```
 with six_months_ago_date as(
     select max(created_date) - interval '6 months' as six_months_ago from src_users